What are ‘trivial benefits’ and how are they treated for tax purposes?

 But what exactly are trivial benefits and is there a limit to how much they can cost before being considered a taxable benefit?

-Trivial benefits aren’t anything new as employers have always been able to provide this type of benefit to staff.
+Trivial benefits aren’t new; employers have always been able to provide this type of benefit to staff.

 As the name suggests, the benefit is something small and is not to be confused with benefits in kind.
 These are more substantive and can include a company car, gym membership, etc., which are taxable benefits.

-That said, the rule change on trivial benefits means directors can afford to be a bit more generous towards staff as well as to themselves.
+That said, the rule change on trivial benefits means directors can afford to be a bit more generous towards staff and themselves.

-As always with HMRC, some rules need to be followed to avoid being hit for tax or national insurance.
+As always with HMRC, some rules must be followed to avoid being hit for tax or national insurance.

 Trivial Benefit rules